jefferywmoore/jefferywmoore/README.md

 ### Hi there 👋

+A builder, developer, creator, thinker and inveterate learner, I have strategic and team leadership experience across a diverse range of organizational types and industries.
+Digital transformation practitioner, with a strong analytical and technical skill-set.
+My passion is helping organizations develop secure applications with scalable infrastructure that provide exceptional customer value.
+Continuous learning and paying it back and forward get me out of bed in the morning.

+I'm the Director of IT/Business System for Vode Lighting, with previous experience as a consulting CTO, web developer, and project manager.
+I have an MBA from Willamette University, Sec+ and working on CISSP and cloud certifications.

+🌱 I’m currently working on AWS and CISSP certs, and building out practical applications of Zero-Trust, as well as secure code development and deployment.
 <!--
 **jefferywmoore/jefferywmoore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.